MicrosoftDocs/power-platform/power-platform/developer/cli/reference/includes/env-update-settings-remarks.md

 For example, the  [orgdborgsettings](/power-apps/developer/data-platform/reference/entities/organization#BKMK_OrgDbOrgSettings) column.
 Don't update the string value for this column directly.
 [Learn how to edit the settings stored in the orgdborgsettings column safely](../../../../admin/environment-database-settings.md)

-Look to the documentation for the feature that the setting changes to understand whether we support updating the setting directly using this command.
+Look to the documentation for the feature that the setting changes to understand whether the feature supports updating the setting directly using this command.

 #### Some settings are deprecated